fgparamio/SlimMessageBus/README.md

   * No external dependencies.
   * The core interface can be used in domain model (e.g. DomainEvents)
 * Plugin architecture:
-  * DI integration (Autofac, CommonServiceLocator, Unity)
+  * DI integration (Microsoft.Extensions.DependencyInjection, Autofac, CommonServiceLocator, Unity)
   * Message serialization (JSON, XML)
   * Use your favorite messaging broker as provider by simply pulling a nuget package
 * No threads created (pure TPL)